ammarhakim/gkyl-doc/source/dev/modalbasis.rst

 will load the serendipity basis sets in 2x3v phase-space.

-NOTE: please read :doc:`Maxima notes <onmaxima>` to get this commmand to work.
+NOTE: please read :doc:`Maxima notes <onmaxima>` to get this command to work.

 The files define the following Maxima variables::